gregorterrill/d6/README.md

-# dungeon6
+# PipQuest

-> A new kind of dice game
+> A retro adventure by Gregor Terrill

 ## Build Setup